TnTech-ECE/CapstoneStarterRepo/README.md

 ### Team

 Give a brief bio for each team member and their broad contribution to the project (no need to be terribly specifc).
-- Austin DuCrest:
+- Austin DuCrest: Electrical Engineering Student with Power Concentration.
+Knowledgeable in Power systems and Power system P&C (Protection and Controls)

 - Aaron Neuharth:

 - Cole Wilson:
   Electrical Engineering Student with Mechatronics Concentration.
 Knowledgable about Controls.
 - Dow Cox:
-  Electrical and Computer Engineering Student with Industrial Control Systems Specialisation.
+  Electrical and Computer Engineering Student with Industrial Control Systems Specialization.
 Knowledgeable in microcontrollers and software design concepts.
 - John Donnell: